Jefferson49/Joomla_extension_sexypolling_reloaded/README.md

     + Joomla will automatically check for updates in the administration backend
     + If an update is available, change to the Extensions / Update menu and install the update
 + **PHP extension intl required**
-   + The plugin requires the PHP exension "intl" (Internationalization).
+   + The extension requires the PHP exension "intl" (Internationalization).
 Usually, the "intl" extension is included in the PHP installation.
 However, it might be necessary to activate it, i.e. the php.ini file must contain the following line: extension=intl
    + If the "intl" extension is not installed, PHP errors like "Class IntlTimeZone not found", or "Attempted to load class IntlTimeZone from the global namespace" might occur.
-+ **Migration from the former "Sexy Polling" plugin**
++ **Migration from the former "Sexy Polling" extension**
-    + During installation, the plugin re-uses existing data from the former Sexy Polling plugin.
+    + During installation, the extension re-uses existing data from the former Sexy Polling extension.
-    + If you want to reuse data from the former Sexy Polling plugin, do not uninstall the former Sexy Polling plugin.
-Instead, just install the Sexy Polling Reloaded plugin.
+    + If you want to reuse data from the former Sexy Polling extension, do not uninstall the former Sexy Polling extension.
+Instead, just install the Sexy Polling Reloaded extension.
 It will re-use the existing database tables.
 + **Known issues**
     + **Security: Due to improvements in the component architecture of release v5.0.0, it is highly recommended to upgrade from earlier 4.x.x versions to 5.x.x**.
-    + Installation errors with **v4.1.x** plugin versions, failing with an "**... column 'country' can't have a default value**" error, are avoided if installing a plugin release **v5.0.0** or later.
+    + Installation errors with **v4.1.x** extension versions, failing with an "**... column 'country' can't have a default value**" error, are avoided if installing a extension release **v5.0.0** or later.
     + If using PHP 8.2, certain deprecation messages might be shown in the frontend, see issues [#58](https://github.com/Jefferson49/Joomla_plugin_sexypolling_reloaded/issues/58) and [#61](https://github.com/Jefferson49/Joomla_plugin_sexypolling_reloaded/issues/61).
 The root cause for these warnings lies in the Joomla platform and will hopefully be solved in one of the next Joomla releases.
 ##  Date formats
 The date format, which is shown in poll modules, can be specified in the Joomla administration at: Components -> Sexy Polling Reloaded -> Polls -> Edit -> Date Format.